Bounding Membership Inference: Acknowledgements

-We would like to acknowledge our sponsors, who support our research with financial and in-kind contributions: CIFAR through the Canada CIFAR AI Chair, DARPA through the GARD project, Intel, Meta, NFRF through an Exploration grant, and NSERC through the COHESA Strategic Alliance.
+We would like to acknowledge our sponsors, who support our research with financial and in-kind contributions: Alfred P. Sloan Foundation, Amazon, Apple, Canada Foundation for Innovation, CIFAR through the Canada CIFAR AI Chair program, DARPA through the GARD program, Intel, Meta, NFRF through an Exploration grant, and NSERC through the Discovery Grant and COHESA Strategic Alliance, and the Ontario Early Researcher Award.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
 We would like to thank members of the CleverHans Lab for their feedback.